walterrowe/capture-one-scripts/copy-labels-to-finder/README.md

 | Pink<br>(GRAY in Finder) | 6 | 7 |
 | Purple | 7 | 5 |

+# Installation

+Installation is simple:

+1. Open the AppleScript file in macOS Script Editor and run it.
+2. The script self-installs in the Capture One Scripts folder.
+3. Open Capture One and choose Script > Update Script Menu.
+4. You now can run the script from the Capture One Scripts menu.

 ## Run from Script Editor

 Use these instructions to run the script directly in Script Editor.